centrifugal/rubycent/README.md

 ## Compatibility

-Centrifuge-ruby 1.0.0+ supports only Centrifuge version 1.0.0+ with single project only.
+Rubycent 1.0.0+ supports only Centrifugo version 1.0.0+ with single project only.
-If you want to use multiproject Centrifuge, please use centrifuge-ruby 0.1.0
+If you want to use multiproject Centrifugo, please use rubycent 0.1.0

 ## Usage